JohnRusnak100/CourseraDataCleansingProject/CodeBook.md

             c) Following complete descriptive changes were made using gsub:

-                 acc changed to accelerator      Not familar with abbreviation usage I changed to complete gyro changed to gyroscope       descriptive names so any would be able to understand mag changed to magnitude
+                 acc changed to accelerator      Not familar with abbreviation usage I changed to complete gyro changed to gyroscope       descriptive names so anyone would be able to understand mag changed to magnitude
-                 bodybody changed to body        looks like misname based on features_info.txt
+                 bodybody changed to body        looks like misnamed based on features_info.txt

              d) All measurement units remain the same from the original data set
              e) In the original UCI HAR data set – the original measurement variables were the values for a                                      single subject and activity observation from the X_test.txt and X_train.txt files.
 There were                                    10299 such observations.